 Wrap the yarn around the pumpkin and glue it inside the bottom hole.

-Continue to tuck strands into the top and bottom of the pumpkin until it is completely covered!
+Tuck strands into the top and bottom of the pumpkin until it is completely covered!

-Medium white with braided chenille
+3) Medium white with braided chenille

-I started with a medium styrofoam pumpkin from Dollar tree and chunky chenille yarn from Walmart.
+I started with a medium styrofoam pumpkin from Dollar Tree and chunky chenille yarn from Walmart.

 Cut a piece of yarn to 13 inches.
 Repeat two more times for a total of three strands.